Hosting a virtual summit is one of the fastest ways to exponentially grow your email list, build authority, and generate sales online.

 Firstly, you should make sure that you are 100% clear about what your summit funnel looks like – that is, the journey that your summit attendees will make from the moment they hear about your online summit to the time they sign up and decide to purchase lifetime access.

-The VSM Summit Funnel I’ve developed over the last few years looks like this in a nutshell:
+The summit Funnel I’ve developed over the last few years looks like this in a nutshell:

 When creating your summit website, it’s important to think about which pages you need to create to get everything working smoothly.